-This book is timely.
-It offers much fresh information about how New Labour really operated in order to entrench its power base and bury the Party’s long held values and aims.
-Other results are a dedicated New Labour Party secretariat and persisting damage to Labour’s relationships with the trade unions and with working class people generally.
+This work is timely.
+It offers much fresh information about the many ways in which New Labour actually operated in order to entrench its power base and bury the Party’s long held values and aims.
+Among other actions it created a dedicated New Labour secretariat and team of organisers loyal to itself but without commitment to Party democracy or to the grass roots members.
+Further it did lasting damage to Labour’s relationships with the trade unions and with working class people generally.